 Harold Frederic, The Damnation of Theron Ware

 This course is meant to introduce you to the variety of the American novel, from the late eighteenth through the early twentieth century.
-Beginning with one of the earliest American novels, Brown’s Wieland (1798), we will move on to Hawthorne’s account of a Transcendentalist utopia, The Blithedale Romance (1852); Moby-Dick (1851), Melville’s masterpiece; and Harriet Beecher Stowe’s Uncle Tom’s Cabin (1852), instrumental in galvanizing opposition to slavery.
-We then will turn to Elizabeth Stoddard’s newly recovered psychological novel, The Morgesons (1862), and Harold Frederic’s scathing realist portrait of a fallen minister, The Damnation of Theron Ware (1896).
+We will begin with Hawthorne’s account of a Transcendentalist utopia, The Blithedale Romance (1852); then we will move back to one of the earliest American novels, Brown’s Wieland (1798), to see how he handled similar psychological themes.
+Then we will move on to Harriet Beecher Stowe’s Uncle Tom’s Cabin (1852), instrumental in galvanizing opposition to slavery.
+After that, we read Moby-Dick (1851), Melville’s masterpiece and then will turn to Elizabeth Stoddard’s newly recovered psychological novel, The Morgesons (1862).
 We will end with William Faulkner’s modernist experiment, Light in August (1932).
+On your own, you also will read Harold Frederic’s scathing realist portrait of a fallen minister, The Damnation of Theron Ware (1896).

 In no way is the course meant to be inclusive.
 If anything, it is minimal, with the titles chosen to suggest the different ways that authors have thought about the project of fiction, and about how fiction related to the United States of America at different points in time.
 In lecture I will try to suggest more about the great range of novels which we simply do not have time to sample and as well to provide some cultural and historical background to each of the works.
 The reading assignments at times will be lengthy, so when you have spare time, read ahead.

-There will be essays due on September 19th and November 15th, with the questions handed out in the previous class.
-There also will be a mid-term exam on October 15th, and a final at the assigned time.
+There will be in-class tests January 24th, February 24th, March 24.
+There also will be a final at the assigned time.
 You also may expect occasional pop quizzes, to make sure that you keep up with the reading assignments.
 Attendance and class participation is expected.
 After your third unexcused absence, I will start deducting from your final grade.
-Your approximate final grade will be based on the two essays (25% each), the mid-term, (25%), and the final (25%), which will not be cumulative.
-I also will consider attendance, participation, and your performance on the quizzes in the final grade.
+Your approximate final grade will be based on the three exams (25% each) and the final (25%), which will not be cumulative.
+In your final grade I also will consider attendance, participation, and your performance on the quizzes.

 Please note that Frederic’s Damnation of Theron Ware will not be discussed in class.
 You are to read it during the semester and will write on it in the final exam.